Yahoo Inc has managed to meet low third quarter earnings targets, a rare feat for a company that has continually disappointed investors.

 The Sunnyvale, Ca-based Internet icon, which has struggled to revive its online advertising business, said it agreed to extend the revenue per search guarantee in its deal with Microsoft through March 2013.
-The extension applies to the United States and Canada.
+The extension applies only to the United States and Canada, however.

 Yahoo said it remains fully committed to the success of the search alliance and the extension represents an important sign of that commitment.

 Earlier this year, however, Yahoo said the partnership was taking longer than expected to pay off due to technical imperfections in the search advertising system.
 As a result, Yahoo said it did not expect revenue per search to return to pre-Microsoft levels until the end of the year.

 Morse also declined to provide an update on when revenue per search would return to pre-deal levels.

 Having extended the RPS guarantee, there's no real reason to be talking about when we think the line crosses, Morse said.